-Line Z. Pass-through entity owners that are individuals would claim this amount on the Alabama Form 40NR.
+Line Z. Pass-through entity owners that are individuals would claim this amount on the Alabama Forms 40 and 40NR.

 Line AA.
-S Corporation K-1 only: These dividends should be reported to shareholders on Form 1099-DIV.
-Pass-through entity owners that are individuals would report this amount on the appropriate schedule of the Alabama Form 40 or Alabama Form 40NR filed by the individual.
-Pass-through entity owners that are individuals would report this amount on the Alabama Form 40 or Alabama Form 40NR.
+S Corporation K-1 only: Pass-through entity owners that are individuals would report this amount on the Alabama Form 40 or Alabama Form 40NR.

 Line AB.
-S Corporation K-1 only: Pass-through entity owners that are individuals would report the portion of this amount that represents reportable income on the Schedule D accompanying the Alabama Form 40 or

-Alabama Form 40NR.
+S Corporation K-1 only: Pass-through entity owners that are individuals would report the portion of this amount that represents reportable income on the Schedule D accompanying the Alabama Form 40 or Alabama Form 40NR.
 Accompanying the Alabama Schedule K-1 should be a detailed explanation of the amount on Line AB.